 4. Sourdough Pancakes

-Make use of leftover starter by whipping up delicious pancakes.
-Mix 1 cup of starter with eggs, flour, milk, and a pinch of salt.
-These pancakes are fluffy, flavorful, and a great way to reduce starter waste!
+Use leftover starter to make fluffy pancakes.
+Mix 1 cup starter with eggs, flour, milk, and a pinch of salt.
+Fry like normal pancakes for a tasty breakfast.

 FAQs